FreeApophis/TrueCrypt/Release/Readme.txt

 If you are upgrading from an older version of TrueCrypt, it is normally not necessary to uninstall it first.
-However, if any errors are reported during the process of installation, please uninstall the older version first, restart the operating system, and then try to install the new version again.
+However, if any errors occur during the process of installation, please uninstall the older version first, restart the operating system, and then try to install the new version of TrueCrypt again.
 To uninstall TrueCrypt, click Start Menu -> Settings -> -> Control Panel -> Add or Remove Programs -> TrueCrypt -> -> Change/Remove).
-Note that when you uninstall TrueCrypt, no TrueCrypt volume is removed (nor affected in any way).
+Note that when you uninstall TrueCrypt, no TrueCrypt volume is removed or modified.

 IMPORTANT NOTE TO USERS UPGRADING FROM TRUECRYPT 3.0 OR 3.0A: Note that